Numigi/odoo-partner-addons/partner_key_date/README.rst

 A key date is an important event in the timeline of a contact.

-Key dates can be accessed from Contacts >
+Key dates can be accessed from Contacts / Dates.

 Anniversary Emails
 ------------------